Wedding Insurance and COVID-19

-There has been a huge increase in wedding insurance enquires in recent months as a result of the continued spread of coronavirus, COVID-19.
+There has been a huge increase in wedding insurance enquires over the past two years as a result of the continued impact of the coronavirus (COVID-19) pandemic.

 Many couples are naturally concerned about the impact of the potential spread of the disease and the effect this may have on their wedding plans.
 Not only is there the emotional investment that has gone in to planning the big day, but there are usually some large deposits at risk too.

-What if we're forced to change our wedding plans?
+What if the venue or a ban on weddings forces us to change our plans?

 Any ban (specifically, a ban on public gatherings) is likely to be a 'Government Act' excluded in the small print of many wedding insurance policies.

 If you need to change your wedding plans, speak with your venue and suppliers in the first instance and see if you can make arrangements to postpone your wedding to a later date.
 Most are being very accommodating although with so many couples having to change their plans, you may have to compromise and work around available dates.

 If rearranging isn't possible, you may be entitled to a refund as a result of a 'frustrated contract' - the venue or supplier hasn't specifically cancelled but can't fulfil their contractual obligations for reasons beyond its control.
 The Competition and Markets Authority (CMA) have published some great guidance on wedding services affected by COVID-19.
 It's definitely worth a read if you're running into issues here.

 Where payments were made using a credit card, you may also have a claim under Section 75 of the Consumer Credit Act.

 If you've exhausted the above options then turn to your wedding insurance provider to see if you might be able to make a claim under your policy.

 What if one of our suppliers has gone out of business?